alionapi/CSE321-Project-1/README.md

 3. The CMake file defines three targets: `btree_project`, `test_correctness`,
    and `gen_data`.
 Pick `btree_project` from the run-configuration dropdown.
-4. **Run → Edit Configurations…** — set the working directory to the project root (so the relative path `data/student.csv` resolves) and add `data/student.csv` as a program argument (or the path to the TA-provided CSV).
+4. **Run → Edit Configurations…** — set the working directory to the project root (so the relative path `student.csv` resolves) and add `student.csv` as a program argument (or the path to the TA-provided CSV).
 5. Hit **Run** ▶ (or **⇧F10**).